 How Does Divorce Work During The Pandemic?

-The process of divorce is largely the same as it was before the pandemic, with a few exceptions due to social distancing measures and staffing changes.
+The process of divorce is largely the same as it was before the pandemic, with a few exceptions due to any measures put in place and staffing changes.
 In England and Wales, the only grounds for divorce is proving that your marriage has irretrievably broken down, which means making one of the following 5 assertions: